Impact of static disorder on quasiparticle spectra: Debye-Waller, mean free path and potential fluctuation effects: Introduction

-In general, the raw spectral intensity from an ARPES measurements can be decomposed into two components: (i) a sharp, momentum-dependent coherent component ($I_{coh}$) that originates from Bloch electrons in the unperturbed crystal structure; (ii) a (usually) broad incoherent component ($I_{inc}$), which originates from thermal vibrations, uncorrelated defects, and quasi-elastic scattering.
-One of the theories that is well established in reproducing the ARPES spectral intensity is the one-step model introduced by Pendry \cite{Pendry1976}, Feibelman \cite{Feibelman1974}, Mahan \cite{Mahan1970}, Schaich and Ashcroft \cite{Schaich1970}.
-This has already been used to successfully model many condensed matter systems, with $h\nu$ ranging between a few eV and $10 \text{ keV}$ \cite{Braun2018}.
-In this framework, all electrons in the unperturbed crystal are described by Bloch waves and the states of the photoexcited electrons, referred to as the final states, are identical to time-reversed low-energy electron diffraction (LEED) states \cite{Inglesfield1992}.
-Consequently, it is not surprising that the features present in the ARPES spectra have strong similarities with those in LEED; it is known that thermal vibrations and uncorrelated defects in LEED transfer intensity from sharp diffraction spots to a background homogeneous in $\textbf{k}$-space \cite{Henzler1984}.
-Consequently, in ARPES, we expect a similar behavior between the $I_{coh}$ and $I_{inc}$ components.
-This has already been established for the effects of thermal disorder in the seminal work of Schevchik \cite{Shevchik1977,Shevchik1978,Shevchik1979}, who showed that the interplay of $I_{coh}$ and $I_{inc}$ can be described in terms of the Debye-Waller factor (DWF), as discussed in Sect.~\ref{Models: The coherence factor}.
-However, no progress has been made thus far in developing a similar theoretical approach in terms of static disorder.
+Generally, ARPES spectra can be decomposed into two components: (i) a sharp, momentum-dependent coherent component ($I_{coh}$) that originates from Bloch electrons in the unperturbed crystal structure; (ii) a (usually) broad incoherent component ($I_{inc}$), which originates from thermal vibrations, elastic scattering from defects, and many-body physics.
+A theory that is well established in reproducing ARPES spectral intensity is the one-step model introduced by Pendry \cite{Pendry1976}, Feibelman \cite{Feibelman1974}, Mahan \cite{Mahan1970}, Schaich and Ashcroft \cite{Schaich1970}, and used to successfully model many condensed matter systems, with $h\nu$ ranging between a few eV and $10 \text{ keV}$ \cite{Braun2018}.
+In this framework, all electrons in the unperturbed crystal are described by Bloch waves and the states of the photoexcited electrons are identical to time-reversed low-energy electron diffraction (LEED) states \cite{Inglesfield1992}.
+Consequently, it is not surprising that quasiparticle peaks in ARPES spectra behave similarly to Bragg peaks in LEED.
+For example, thermal vibrations and uncorrelated defects in LEED transfer intensity from sharp diffraction spots to a background homogeneous in momentum space ($\textbf{k}$-space) \cite{Henzler1984}.
+In ARPES, we expect a similar transfer from quasiparticle peaks in $I_{coh}$ to the $I_{inc}$ component.
+This has already been established for thermal disorder in the seminal work of Schevchik \cite{Shevchik1977,Shevchik1978,Shevchik1979}, who showed that the relation between $I_{coh}$ and $I_{inc}$ can be described in terms of the Debye–Waller factor (DWF), as discussed in Sect.~\ref{Models: The coherence residue}.
+However, no progress has been made thus far in developing a similar intuitive description for static disorder.
+We show here that an extended version of the approach of Schvchik \cite{Shevchik1977,Shevchik1978,Shevchik1979} to the DWF explains the impact of deliberately introduced static disorder in a model system, namely InAs(110) damaged by sputtering.